Microsoft 365 compliance

 Exchange Online has its own admin center with its set of audit reports.
 Under Compliance management -> Auditing, you can find several different reports.
 These reports are much more specific and smarter than the searchable ones in Office 365.
 They are more helpful if you know what kind of events you’re looking for.
 For example, one of the reports shows all configuration changes made by Microsoft or delegated admins, another shows changes made to In-Place eDiscovery and In-Place Holds, while a third one tracks all mailbox access by non-owners.

-These reports won’t show any information that isn’t already available in the previous searchable logs, so you won’t be missing any events if you want to stick to them.
+These reports won’t show any information that isn’t already available in the previous searchable logs, so you won’t be missing any events if you prefer those.

 The downsides of Office 365 and Exchange Online Center reporting